rohithegde/rohithegde.github.com/_posts/2022-11-20-cks-preparation.md

 I wish you the best of luck if you plan on giving this exam :thumbsup:.
 <br/>Feel free to share your experiences.
 Every bit of knowledge helps :blush:.

-Happy to share that I have completed the k8s triad of certifications by clearing the CKS exam recently.
-Please visit my action packed blog post on it as its the first time I had to retake the exam 😥 https://www.abstraction.blog/2022/11/20/cks-preparation?latest